opengisch/QField-docs/documentation/reference/expression_variables.en.md

 ### List of Positioning and GNSS Variables

-**Note**: in order for the positioning variable to be available is when the crosshair is snapped to the sensor.
+**Note**: In order for the positioning variable to be available is when the crosshair is snapped to the sensor.
-#### Most regular ones

 - `@position_source_name` - The name of the device providing the location information, as reported by the sensor.
 If the position is manually set and not snapped to the cursor, the source name is "manual".